redpanda3/riscduino-redpanda3-fork/docs/microarchitecture/interface_soc.md

 ### Reg Bus Interface

 IO or peripherals could be configured by wishbone bus.
-Below is the common register bus interface. reg_cs is 'chip select'. reg_be is 'byte enable'. reg_ack is pulled up when reg_rdata is ready, then pulled down.
+Below is the common register bus interface. reg_cs is 'chip select'. reg_be is 'byte enable'. reg_ack is pulled up in the second cycle when reg_rdata is ready, then pulled down.

 ```
 input logic           reg_cs               //register chip select